AimeeJATDev/CS50xFinalProject/README.md

 #### Video Demo:
 https://youtu.be/azQVlJNg-yQ
 #### Description:
-For my final project I created a website that includes a whack a mole inpired game and a highscore table.
-The website was built used HTML and CSS for the frontend and Flask for the backend.
+For my final project I created a website that includes a whack a mole inspired game and a highscore table.
+The website was built using HTML and CSS for the frontend and Flask for the backend.
 The game was made using Python and the highscore table was created using SQLite3.
-I decided on this project because I wanted to showcase as many skills as possible that I picked up during the CS50x course.
+I decided on this project because I wanted to showcase the skills that I picked up during the CS50x course.

 ##### The Game:
 For the game I used: